Gerard Way

-Gerard Arthur Way (born April 9, 1977) is an American singer, songwriter, and comic book writer.
-He (Note: Way uses he/him and they/them pronouns.
-This article uses he/him for consistency.) is best known as the lead vocalist and co-founder of the rock band My Chemical Romance.
-He released his debut solo album, Hesitant Alien, in 2014.
+Gerard Arthur Way (born April 9, 1977) is an American singer, songwriter, and comic book writer, best known as the lead vocalist and co-founder of the rock band My Chemical Romance.
+They are considered one of the most influential rock groups of the 2000s and a major act in the emo and pop-punk genres, despite the band rejecting the former label.

-Way co-created and wrote the comic series The True Lives of the Fabulous Killjoys and The Umbrella Academy, the latter of which was later adapted into a popular Netflix series that ran for four seasons.
+Way released his debut solo album, Hesitant Alien, in 2014.
+He also co-created and wrote the comic series The True Lives of the Fabulous Killjoys and The Umbrella Academy, the latter of which was later adapted into a popular Netflix series that ran for four seasons.
 He is also the founder of DC Comics' Young Animal imprint, and wrote the imprint's flagship series, Doom Patrol.

 Early life

-Way was born in Summit, New Jersey, on April 9, 1977, the son of Donna Lee (née Rush) and Donald Way.
+Gerard Arthur Way was born in Summit, New Jersey, on April 9, 1977, the son of Donna Lee (née Rush) and Donald Way.
 He is of Italian and Scottish ancestry.
 Raised in Belleville, New Jersey, alongside brother Mikey Way, he first began singing publicly in the fourth grade, when he played the role of Peter Pan in a school musical production.
 His maternal grandmother, Elena Lee Rush, was a great creative influence who taught him to sing, paint, and perform from a young age; he has said that "she has taught me everything I know".
 While in elementary school, the glam metal band Bon Jovi was instrumental in forming his love of music.

 At the age of 15, Way was held at gunpoint.
 As he said in an April 2008 Rolling Stone interview, "I got held up with a .357 Magnum, had a gun pointed to my head and put on the floor, execution-style."
 He went on to say that "no matter how ugly the world gets or how stupid it shows me it is, I always have faith [in it]".
 At age 16, he appeared on an episode of Sally Jesse Raphael to discuss the controversy surrounding the publicizing of serial killer Jeffrey Dahmer's crimes in comic books.
 Way attended Belleville High School, graduating in 1995.
 Deciding to pursue a career in the comic-book industry, he attended the School of Visual Arts in New York City, graduating with a Bachelor of Fine Arts in 1999.